Skip to Content

 Issue a minimum-privilege Okta API token

-• Go to the Tokens tab.
+• Go to the Tokens tab in the API menu.

 Okta Admin Console > Security > Administrators > Roles > Create new role